 (please note that in this video my mom is chaining two at the end of each row, and for this pattern I only chained one.)

-Double Crochet 4 Together (DC4TOG) – YO, insert your hook, pull up a loop, pull through 2 loops.
-YO, insert your hook into the same space, pull up a loop, pull through 2 loops again.
-YO, insert your hook into the same space, pull up a loop, pull through 2 loops for the third time.
-YO, insert your hook into the same space, pull up a loop, pull through 2 loops for the fourth time.
+Double Crochet 4 Together (DC4TOG) Bobble – YO, insert your hook, pull up a loop, YO, pull through 2 loops. *YO, insert your hook into the same space, pull up a loop, YO, pull through 2 loops.
+Repeat from * two more times.
 YO, and pull through all five loops on your hook.

 Chain 96.
 Pattern repeat is any multiple of 14, plus 12.
 (In other words, multiply the number of flowers you want across the blanket by 14, then add 12).